thatliuser/eecs159/README.md

 # ZotPen
-A cheap OCR tool for classrooms
+A cheap OCR tool for classrooms.

 ## Developer documentation
 See [here.](./CONTRIBUTING.md)